marcusgia2505/classsExGameInstructions/docs/Develop.rst

 Left to the tab *stage 1* you find the tab *assignment and matching*.
 Here, you can specify whether you want to assign participants to treatments, groups, roles or a combination of all (complex assignment).

+.. image:: _static/Matching.PNG
+    :alt:  300px

 Normally, the total number of participants is not known prior to the start of the experiment.
 This requires matching-on-the-fly.
 After they are logged in, subjects wait in a virtual lobby.
 Once the experimenter starts the experiment, the assignment of roles and treatments and the matching into groups takes place.

-.. note:: The number of participants may not match the composition of groups of players that an lecturer seeks to assemble.
+.. note:: The number of participants may not match the composition of groups of players that a lecturer seeks to assemble.
 For example, a mismatch would occur with an uneven number of participants in a game in which players must be matched into pairs of two. classEx offers different methods to deal with this.
 Either, decisions of other participants can be duplicated and matched to excess participants as a clone, or random decisions can be used.
 The experimenter can specify in the :ref:`Programming:Functions to retrieve variables` which method shall be employed.
 This makes sure that participants always get feedback, which can be important in order to avoid disappointing participants.
 As a further option, participants with no partner can be excluded from the game.
 Certainly, cloned or random observations may have to be deleted prior to using data for research.

-.. image:: _static/Matching.PNG
-    :alt:  300px

 Available roles
 ~~~~~~~~~~~~~~~~